-Key details High prevalence of injury: Up to 95% of cancer patients undergoing radiotherapy develop some form of skin injury, highlighting a significant unmet medical need.
-Promising new treatment: A Phase 2 clinical trial has identified a hydrogel containing...
+Key details High prevalence of injury: Acute radiation dermatitis affects up to 95% of patients undergoing radiotherapy, representing a substantial unmet clinical need.[1]
+Investigational treatment: A Phase II clinical trial has evaluated a hydrogel containing...

 Researchers are investigating a novel placenta-derived stem cell therapy for multiple sclerosis, a currently incurable degenerative neurological condition.
 A recent phase 1 clinical trial, with findings published in Scientific Reports, assessed the safety and...